 We are seeking faculty who are willing to integrate academic support services directly into a course using one or more of the following methods:

 Each of these methods can be customized to align with your course timeline, learning outcomes, and student needs.
 We’re happy to collaborate with you to add and/or customize services on request.
 Please click here for a complete list of academic support services.

-If you are interested in integrating academic support services into your course this spring, please complete the Integrated Academic Support Services Form.
+If you are interested in integrating academic support services into your course, please complete the Integrated Academic Support Services Form.

-Tutoring: Individualized and group-based, course-content-focused learning assistance for a broad selection of courses, including Accounting, Biology, Business, Chemistry, Computing, English, ESOL, Geology, Math, Social Sciences, and Physics.
-Additional subject areas available upon faculty request.
+Tutoring: Individualized and group-based, course-content-focused learning assistance for a broad selection of courses, including accounting, science, technology/computing, English/writing, ESOL, math, and Spanish.
+Additional subject areas are available upon faculty request.

 Workshops: Group sessions on a variety of topics, including specific course concepts and academic skills.
 These sessions are led by STAR Center staff, as well as faculty, and offer students an opportunity for hands-on practice.
-To view all of our currently scheduled workshops, visit Online Tutoring & Workshops.
+To view all of our currently scheduled workshops, visit Workshops & Events.